 - Date range

 and other criteria.
-After you run the search, the results are collected in the Audit Results page, which includes a helpful one-line summary for each transaction.
+After you run the search, the results are collected in the Audit Results page — a NetSuite audit log with a helpful one-line summary for each transaction.

-Other key financial audit records you can track in NetSuite include:
+Other key financial records you can track using NetSuite audit trails and system notes include: